Tom974/PHP-IP-Logger/README.md

 I do in fact realise that the project is not organised, as I have stated down this was a small "project" for me to learn more about PHP.

+# NOTE:

-` NOTE: This code is purely made for educational purposes, and should not be used in a real environment.`
+` -This code is purely written for educational purposes, and should not be used in a real environment.`